Ty-Manning/PythonAES512/README.md

+# AES 512-bit Python Library

-Attempt at making a python library that does AES for 512 bit keys.
-This project is unfinished and abandoned.
+This is an attempt at creating a Python library for AES encryption with 512-bit keys.

+**Note:** This project is unfinished and abandoned.

-Fell free to use the basis of this code for anything.
-Attribution not required.
+Feel free to use the basis of this code for anything.
+Attribution is not required.